Local setup

 Using the second option means you have to provide the values for environment variables of those services yourself.

 By default, all the services are run.
-If you'd like to disable this, set USE_FULL_STACK=false
+If you'd like to disable this, set USE_FULL_STACK=false in your shell environment.

 If there's only one or two services you must use from the auxiliary options, run the full stack.
 The auxiliary services should not hog your resources